dhaneshdlal/MLProjects/README.md

 And when the ML programme uses those clues to make a guess?
 That guess is called a prediction.
 So, features are the clues, and the prediction is the computer's answer after it looks at those clues.

+**Feature Engineering**
+Feature engineering is like being a detective and finding the best clues to solve a mystery.
+Feature engineering is the art of creating new, more useful clues (features) from your data to help your machine learning model make better predictions.

+ It's about taking raw data and turning it into something truly insightful.

+Sources and related content

 * **[ML Terms](Terms_reffers_in_ML.md)**

 We’ll explore a straight forward model .
 No complex algorithms, just basic steps to start on ML.